Skip to main content

 You must tell someone about your sea journey.
 Follow the Coastguard's rules for reporting your trip.

-Improve your skills or refresh by taking a sea kayak safety course.
+Improve or refresh your skills by taking a sea kayak safety course.

 In an emergency